Boys’ basketball notebook: Alburnett a threat, even in a bigger class

 “I don’t know, there are really good teams in both classes around here,” Pirates Coach Jeff Christopherson.

 He’s got one of them.
-Alburnett goes into weekend games against Ed-Co (Friday) and Cascade (Saturday) with a 10-1 record and a No. 7 ranking in 2A.
+Alburnett goes into weekend games against Edgewood-Colesburg (Friday) and Cascade (Saturday) with a 10-1 record and a No. 7 ranking in 2A.

 The Pirates have been bumped up this season, one of the smallest 2A schools in the state.